Dems, Obama, head into 2014 distant, determined

 “I am trying to think if you can call it a relationship at this point,” he said.

 Clay said the administration is now obligated to “fix it, fix all of it” after Obama apologized this month for both the insurance website problems and his earlier promises that people could keep their old polices.
 Otherwise, he said, “a wide brush will be used to paint us all as incompetent and ineffective.”

 The political body language tells the story of the strain.
-Thirty-nine House Democrats in Obama’s party defied the president’s veto threat and voted for a Republican-sponsored bill to permit the sale of individual health coverage that falls short of requirements in the law.
+Thirty-nine House Democrats in Obama’s party defied the president’s veto threat and voted for a GOP-sponsored bill to permit the sale of individual health coverage that falls short of requirements in the law.

 Repairing the relationship between Obama and his allies may be as complex as fixing the website and health care law.
 Much rests on rebuilding trust with the public, a solid majority of which now opposes “Obamacare,” according to multiple polls.
 Both parties will be watching on Saturday to see whether the vast majority of those who try to sign up for policies on the website will succeed, as Obama has promised.
-Democrats have urged the administration to quit setting “red lines,” like the Nov.
+Democrats have urged the administration to quit setting “red lines” like the Nov.
 30 deadline, that carry the risk of being broken.

-Associated Press writer Laurie Kellman and Jennifer Agiesta, AP’s director of polling, contributed to this report.
+Jennifer Agiesta, AP’s director of polling, contributed to this report.